mspncp/gosu-wiki/Ruby-Tutorial.md

 ## Source code

-This and other example games can be found in the [gosu-examples](https://github.com/gosu/gosu-examples) Ruby gem.
+The code and assets for this example and others can be found in the [gosu-examples](https://github.com/gosu/gosu-examples) Ruby gem.
+Simply `gem install gosu-examples` and then run `gosu-examples`.

 ## Down to Business
 ### 1. Overriding Window's callbacks

-The easiest way to create a complete Gosu application is to write a new class that derives from Gosu::Window (see the reference for a complete description of its interface).
-Here's how a minimal GameWindow class might look like:
+Every Gosu application starts with a class that derives from [Gosu::Window](https://www.libgosu.org/rdoc/Gosu/Window.html).
+A minimal window class looks like this:

 ```ruby
 require 'gosu'